 The visa applicant needs to have completed a course with a minimum duration of two years in Australia.

-There are two work streams associated with the Temporary Graduate Visa - The Post-Study work Stream and the Graduate Work Stream.
+Two work streams are associated with the Temporary Graduate Visa - The Post-Study Work Stream and the Graduate Work Stream.

-Visa applications are submitted directly thourhg the DIBP
+Visa applications are submitted directly through the DIBP.

-For more information on the Temporary Graduate Visa visit the Department of Immigration and Border Protection.
+For more information on the Temporary Graduate Visa, visit the Department of Home Affairs.